Welcome to today's edition of the Rush 24-7 podcast.

 The vast patchwork of swamps and bayous south of the city serves as a buffer, partially absorbing the surge of water that a hurricane pushes ashore.

-Experts have also warned that the ring of high levees around New Orleans designed to protect the city will only make things worse in a powerful hurricane.
+Experts have also warned that the ring of high levees around New Orleans, designed to protect the city, will only make things worse in a powerful hurricane.

 Experts say water will pour over their tops and begin filling the city as if it were a sinking canoe.

-And uh experts went on then to say that New Orleans could be buried underwater for six months with tens of thousands dead.
+And experts went on then to say that New Orleans could be buried underwater for six months with tens of thousands dead.

 You have to wonder how much of the Mississippi coast is going to be remaining after this storm goes through there.

-I just I just noted it.
+I just noted it.

 I just noted the doom and gloom nature of it.

-Well, why can't we just stop the hurricane?
+Why can't we just stop the hurricane?

-Uh and then I knew what would happen.
+And then I knew what would happen.

-I I've made a prediction, and I if I have to get F. Lee Levin on the phone to verify my prediction, I'll do it.
+And if I have to get F. Lee Levin on the phone to verify my prediction, I'll do it.

 But I made this prediction to him late yesterday afternoon.

-And we're going to get stories about what would Bill Clinton have done.
+And we're going to get stories about what would Bill Clinton have done?

 Would Clinton have gone to the Super Bowl to welcome residents in?

-Historically, it's the National Guard, along with other emergency personnel who attempt to provide emergency services to the community in disaster relief situations like Katrina.
+Historically, it's the National Guard, along with other emergency personnel, who attempt to provide emergency services to the community in disaster-relief situations like Katrina.

 And where are these National Guard right now?